Udai637643/E_Commerece/README.md

 ## Description

-A full-stack eCommerce application built with React and Spring Boot And Node Js.
+A full-stack eCommerce application built with React And Node Js.
 The project aims to provide users with a seamless online shopping experience, featuring a responsive and user-friendly interface, a wide range of products, and secure payment options.